ssthil/angularjs-gameofthrones/README.md

 # Angularjs- Game of Thrones
-a simple app has built with AngularJS and `anapioficeandfire.com/api` to show the detailed information of the Game of Thrones
+a simple app has built using AngularJS and `anapioficeandfire.com/api` to show the detailed information of the Game of Thrones

 ## How to install
 - git clone https://github.com/ssthil/angularjs-gameofthrones.git